Chandrama Mukherjee

 Administrative Experience:

-I am involved in different internal committees of the School of Biotechnology at Presidency University.
+I am involved in different internal committees of the Institute of Health Scinces, Presidency University.

 Teaching / Other Experience+